-The bill of revision is, in all cases, submitted preliminarily to the evaluation of the National Assembly.
+The bill of revision is, in every case, submitted preliminarily to the evaluation [appréciation] of the Parliament.

 The bill of the text is then submitted to referendum.
-It is considered to have been adopted when it has obtained a majority of the suffrage expressed.
+It is considered to have been adopted when it has obtained the majority of the suffrage expressed.

-The President of Faso then proceeds with its promulgation within the conditions established by Article 48 of this Constitution.
+The President of Faso then proceeds with its promulgation in the conditions established by Article 48 of this Constitution.

-However, the bill of revision is adopted without recourse to referendum if it is approved by a majority of three-quarters (3/4) of the members of the National Assembly.
+However, the bill of revision is adopted without recourse to referendum if it is approved by a majority of three-quarters (3/4) of the members of the Parliament convoked in Congress by the President of Faso.
+The Bureau of the Congress is that of the National Assembly.